Eseperio/verifactu-php/README.md

 > 2025: Library __UNDER DEVELOPMENT__.
 You can try it, but expect changes, incomplete features or to be broken until
 > first alpha version is released.
 See the [CHANGELOG](CHANGELOG.md) for details of changes done during development.

 **A modern PHP library for integrating with 🇪🇸Spain’s AEAT Verifactu system (digital invoice submission, cancellation, querying, and events) according to the official regulatory technical specification.**

+> [!INFO]
+> This library supports verfactu transactions only.
+For non verifactu signed transactions, such as those required when
+> not using invoicing software, you may look for a different library.

 ---